1942 Rand McNally / Union Pacific Military Map of the United States

 A Closer Look

-Black lines trace the Union Pacific network and associated lines, marked as either single or double track, while lighter grey lines represent the trackage of other companies.
+Black lines trace the Union Pacific network and associated lines, marked as either single or double track, while lighter gray lines represent the trackage of other companies.
 Military bases, airfields, forts, naval bases, and other facilities are indicated with red squares, airplanes, and anchors.
-Inset maps at bottom-left and bottom-right denote connecting shipping lines across the Pacific and Atlantic Oceans.
+Inset maps at the bottom-left and bottom-right illustrate connecting shipping lines across the Pacific and Atlantic Oceans.
 Rivers, mountains, cities, national parks, and state borders are also indicated.
 The verso includes an extensive list of military installations organized alphabetically, a list of Union Pacific offices around the country, and a section describing Union Pacific's contributions to the war effort.

 American Railroads and World War II